yljylj/Mxnet-Training-CNN-with-multiple-virtual-CPU-synchronous-SGD/README.md

 For example, if the CPU has 28 cores, we can divide it into 4 groups each with 7 cores and do a synchronos SGD.
 We do experiments on INTEL XEON E5-2690 v4 CPU, which can gain an 1.5x speed up when training both Resnet and Mobilenet.

-To run this, You need to copy these files to overwrite the previous ones on MxNet.
-Total throughput is the sum of all workers' througnput.
+To run this, you need to copy these files to overwrite the previous ones on MxNet.
+Total throughput is the sum of all workers' throughput.

 Read the bash 'run.sh' for more informations.